June Mar Fajardo: 2021 season

 Fajardo made a triumphant comeback for the 2021 PBA season after taking a season off due to his injury.
 Though still struggling and visibly adjusting from basketball play, he still made respectable averages of 13.5 points, 10.8 rebounds, 2.2 assists and 1.1 blocks in the 2021 PBA Philippine Cup which is still good enough for finishing fifth in the Best Player of the Conference race by which he won the previous six times prior to his injury.
 The Beermen lost in the semifinals against the TNT Tropang Giga in seven games in the semi-bubble held in Don Honorio Ventura State University gymnasium.
 In the 2021 PBA Governors' Cup, the Beermen finished as the fifth seed and was eliminated by Meralco again in the quarterfinals with a twice-to-win disadvantage.
 Slowly coming back to form, Fajardo improved his averages in the season-ending conference with 14.3 points, 11.3 rebounds and 1.2 blocks.
 He finished the season with 13.8 points, 11.0 rebounds, 1.8 assists, 1.1 blocks and 0.4 steals, all career-low averages except for assists since his rookie year.
 Due to his noteworthy return from injury, he was given the 2021 Bogs Adornado PBA Comeback Player of the Year Award by the PBA Press Corps as well as his seventh Mythical First Team selection.

-2022 season
+2022–23 season

-Back in full form, Fajardo steered the Beermen to the one-seed in the 2022 PBA Philippine Cup with a 9-2 record in the eliminations.
+Back in full form, Fajardo steered the Beermen to the one-seed in the 2022 PBA Philippine Cup with a 9–2 record in the eliminations.
 He recaptured the Best Player of the Conference award for the record-extending ninth time in his career and seventh in the All-Filipino conference with averages of 18.7 points, league-best 14.2 rebounds, 3.1 assists and 1.3 blocks.
 After two seasons, the Beermen overcame TNT in seven games to reclaim the Philippine Cup powered by another stellar Finals performance from Fajardo.
 He went on to win his fourth Finals MVP award with averages of 19.0 points, 16.6 rebounds, 2.7 assists and 1.1 blocks, tying James Yap, LA Tenorio and Danny Seigle for the most in league history.

+Fajardo clinched his seventh MVP award, extending his record for the most MVPs in league history.
+He was also once again honored with selections to the Mythical First Team and All-Defensive Team.
+Fajardo won his 11th PBA Best Player of the Conference award (989 points) and PHP50,000 from Arena Plus and Pocari Sweat.